JFryy/qq/README.md

 ## Caveats
 * `qq` is not a full `jq`/`*q` replacement and comes with idiosyncrasies from the underlying `gojq` library.
 * the encoders and decoders are not perfect and may not be able to handle all edge cases.
+* `qq` is under active development and more codecs are intended to be supported along with improvements to `interactive mode`.

 ## Contributions